On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Introduction

 \subsection{Commuting PDEs}

 In \cite{BDbN} and \cite{B22} the authors proved the equalities similar to that of Theorem~\ref{theorem: stabilization} for the $A_l$,$B_l$, $D_l$ Coxeter groups and their ``open extensions''.
-It was also observed that the associativity equations of the corresponding algebra structures concludes the consistence of the system of infinite PDEs.
+It was also observed that the associativity equations of the corresponding algebra structures concludes the consistency of the infinite system of PDEs.
 We extend this result here for $B_{k,l}$ Dubrovin--Frobenius manifolds.

 Let $f = f(\dots,t_{-1},t_0,t_1,t_2,\dots)$ be a formal function depending on the variables $t_\bullet$ with both positive and negative indices.
 Denote $\p_\alpha := \frac{\p}{\p t_\alpha}$.
 Fix some $d \ge 1$ and consider the system of PDEs